A New Brain: Plot

 Lisa, a homeless woman, asks the audience for some change.
-Songwriter Gordon Schwinn works at his piano to meet a deadline, irritated because he must write a song about spring for children's television host Mr. Bungee, who dresses as a frog ("Frogs Have So Much Spring (The Spring Song)").
+Songwriter Gordon Schwinn works at his piano to meet a deadline, irritated because he must write a song about spring for children's television host Mr. Bungee, who dresses as a frog ("Prologue: Frogs Have So Much Spring (The Spring Song)").
 Gordon takes a break from writing The Spring Song to meet his best friend Rhoda at a restaurant, where the waitress, who is a fan of Mr. Bungee, informs Gordon and Rhoda of the specials at the restaurant, including "Calamari".
 During lunch, he clutches his head and falls face first into his meal.
 Rhoda calls an ambulance ("911 Emergency") and Gordon is taken to the hospital.
-Gordon's greatest fear is dying with his greatest songs still inside him ("I Have so Many Songs"), to which he ponders about what makes a song (“Heart and Music”).
+Gordon's greatest fear is dying with his greatest songs still inside him ("I Have so Many Songs"), to which he ponders about what makes a song ("Heart and Music").
 Gordon's mother, Mimi, arrives and insists that ("Mother's Gonna Make Things Fine").
 A neurosurgeon, Dr. Jafar Berensteiner, explains that there's ("Trouble in His Brain") and that an MRI is necessary.

-Gordon snaps at Mimi for underestimating his condition and not listening to the Doctor, to which a hallucination of Mr. Bungee appears, telling Gordon to "Be Polite To Everyone", and Gordon tells it to leave.
+Gordon snaps at Mimi for underestimating his condition and not listening to the Doctor, to which a hallucination of Mr. Bungee appears, telling Gordon to "Be Polite to Everybody", and Gordon tells it to leave.
 Gordon daydreams about his boyfriend Roger, who is on his way to the hospital from a "Sailing" trip.
 The nurses, sadistic Nancy D. and compassionate Richard, are introduced.
-Nancy D. requests a "Family History", prompting Gordon to ponder why he only inherited the bad traits from his parents ("Gordon's Law of Genetics").
+Nancy D. requests a "Family History", prompting Gordon to ponder why he only inherited the bad traits from his parents ("Gordo's Law of Genetics").
 He reflects on his father's abandonment ("And They're Off").
 "Roger Arrives" and spends some time with Gordon, who tells him to "Just Go".
-Richard enters to give Gordon a sponge bath in preparation for his “MRI Tomorrow”.
+Richard enters to give Gordon a sponge bath in preparation for his "MRI Tomorrow".
 During the sponge bath, Richard complains that he is "Poor, Unsuccessful, and Fat".
 Gordon hallucinates and sees Mr. Bungee, who continually bullies him.
 Gordon is visited by a minister, who tries to impose his Protestant beliefs on Gordon, who is Jewish.
 Gordon asks him to leave, and goes to sleep.